deemp/normalizer-docs/README.md

 The diagrams are described in the [Structurizr DSL](https://docs.structurizr.com/dsl) in [this file](./architecture/workspace.dsl).

+The rendered version is available at this [link](https://structurizr.com/workspace/91641/dsl).

 1. Install VS Code extension - `systemticks.c4-dsl-extension`

 1. Pull image: